ashleenew10/CA02_Spam_Detection/README.md

 _Comment out 2 of the 3 at any given run to make sure you are only using one approach at a time_

+## The spam detection (1) file is more recent and fixes the delimeter of "//" to be able to correctly classify emails.